pbernstein/technology/README.md

 # What college does for you and why it's a good thing

 The benefits vs the debt.
-At some point, writing software is about being able to
+At some point, writing software is about being able to communicate with a team.
+That means a lot of writing, reading, speaking, and maybe even some fundamental computer science.

 # What about For Profit Universities?